 8. Medical and Health Services Manager

 Providing care to patients can give someone great fulfillment at work.
 A number of types of nurses report having high levels of work satisfaction.
 A registered nurse (RN) provides patient care, working in either a hospital, doctor’s office, home healthcare facility, or nursing care facility.
 He or she typically has a bachelor’s degree, associate’s degree, or diploma from a nursing program.
-RNs earn an average of $68,450, and are seeing faster-than-average job growth (15%).
+RNs earn an average of $73,550 and are seeing faster-than-average job growth (15 percent).

 Nurse practitioners also provide patient care.
 They might also prescribe medications and order medical tests.
-They typically have a master’s degree, and earn an average salary of $100,910.
-They are seeing 31% job growth, which is much faster than average.
+They typically have a master’s degree and earn an average salary of $107,480.
+They are seeing 31 percent job growth, which is much faster than average.

-Nurse anesthetists have the highest average salary of all nurses, at $160,270, and are also seeing 31% job growth.
+Nurse anesthetists have the highest average salary of all nurses, at over $150,000, and are also seeing high estimated expectations for job growth.
 They provide anesthesia and related care to patients before, during, and after surgeries.

 10. Physical Therapists

 Physical therapists often feel a sense of fulfillment because they provide direct client care.
 They help people with injuries or illnesses improve their movement.
 They might work with a particular group of people, such as athletes, children, or the elderly.
 They might work in physical therapy offices, hospitals, or nursing care facilities.
-They earn an average of $85,400 per year, and are expected to see a 28% increase in the number of jobs over the next ten years.
+They earn an average of $88,080 per year and are expected to see a 28 percent increase in the number of jobs over the next ten years.

 Like nurses, physicians work with patients to treat various illnesses.
 They work in hospitals, clinics, and doctor’s offices, as well as academia and government agencies.
 To become a physician, they must complete medical school and various internship and residency programs.

-General physicians treat a range of people and conditions, and earn an average salary of $230,456.
+General physicians treat a range of people and conditions and earn an average salary of $205,560.
 Other types of doctors that report high levels of satisfaction include obstetricians, gynecologists, and psychiatrists.
-All physician jobs are expected to see faster-than-average job growth over the next ten years.
+All physician jobs are expected to see faster-than-average job growth over the next 10 years.

 Psychologists often work directly with clients to help improve their emotional or behavioral well-being.
 They might also conduct scientific studies related to brain function and behavior, and they often write research papers on their findings.
 They generally need a doctoral degree in psychology.
-Psychologists earn an average of $75,230, and are seeing faster-than-average job growth.
+Psychologists have a median pay of $77,030 per year and are seeing faster-than-average job growth (14 percent).

 13. Software Developer

 Software developers use their creativity to design computer programs.
 They might develop applications for users, or they might design the systems that run devices and networks.
-They are seeing much faster-than-average job growth (24%), and earn an average of $102,280.
+They are seeing much faster-than-average job growth (24 percent) and earn an average of $106,710 annually.

 Teachers work in a variety of educational settings to teach academic materials to students.
 Teachers working with all age groups report high levels of job satisfaction.
-Average salaries range from $55,490 for elementary school teachers to $58,030 for high school teachers.
+Average salaries range from $55,000 to $70,000 for elementary school teachers to high school teachers.